Minnesota DFL leaders push PRO Act to guarantee abortion rights - NewsBreak

 Minnesota House Hearing on ‘Driver’s Licenses for All’ Bill

-(St. Paul, MN) — The Minnesota House Transportation Committee is hosting a hearing this morning (Tuesday 8:30 a-m) on the so-called “driver’s licenses for all” bill.
-The measure co-sponsored by Democratic Representatives Aisha Gomez and Maria Isa Perez-Vega would allow undocumented residents in Minnesota to obtain a driver’s license.
+The Minnesota House Transportation Committee is hosting a hearing this morning (Tuesday 8:30 a-m) on the so-called “driver’s licenses for all” bill.
+(The measure co-sponsored by D-F-L Representatives Aisha Gomez of Minneapolis and Maria Isa Perez-Vega of St. Paul would allow undocumented residents in Minnesota to obtain a driver’s license.
 Supporters say many immigrants in the state are already driving to work without a license or insurance.
 Eighteen states currently offer driver’s licenses to residents regardless of immigration status.
+There’s a hearing on the bill Wednesday afternoon in the Senate Transportation Committee.